awsdocs/amazon-detective-admin-guide/doc_source/detective-source-data-about.md

 ## How Detective ingests and stores source data<a name="source-data-storage"></a>

-When Detective is enabled, Detective begins ingesting source data from the behavior graph master account\.
+When Detective is enabled, Detective begins ingesting source data from the behavior graph administrator account\.
 As member accounts are added to the behavior graph, Detective also begins using the data from those member accounts\.

 Detective source data consists of structured and processed versions of the original feeds\.
 To support Detective analytics, Detective stores copies of the Detective source data\.